sridhareguram/sridhareguram.github.io/_projects/6_project.md

 use of machine learning to improve the detection of malicious URLS and web content.

--Our solution effectively identifies and flags both new and existing digital risks using ensemble learning, ensuring robust web security without reliance on databases.
+- Our solution effectively identifies and flags both new and existing digital risks using ensemble learning, ensuring robust web security without reliance on databases.
 This simplified approach represents a significant advancement in the